mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 available to as wide a range of users as possible.
 The system is built around the Spear missile, a starship-grade weapon modified for launch from ground-based platforms.
-On small worlds, Spear missiles are often used in their basic configuration but the Longspear is favoured by governments of larger planets.
+On small worlds, Spear missiles are often used in their basic configuration but the Longspear is favored by governments of larger planets.

 Longspear missiles have an extra stage added to their bus, increasing